leonard-voss/nocpp/README.md

   <li>set-ip-address=[ipv4-address] (Set a specific IPv4 Address, uses default if the specified address is invalid.)</li>
   <li>set-port=[port] (Set a specific port, uses default if the specified port is invalid.)</li>
 </ul>

+## :bomb: Attack Szenarios

+NOCPP uses various attack techniques, including inserting different data types and data values, as well as code injection.
+Please note that the effectiveness of this tool varies depending on the charging station.
+NOCPP recognizes successful system requests as well as error messages.
+In the event of a connection interruption (timeout), this is noted and the program is safely shut down.
+Due to the asynchronous program structure, this process can take significantly longer than the generation of the result PDF.